couchbase/indexing/secondary/docs/design/markdown/pubsub.md

 Publisher-subscriber is an event framework across the network.
 It is based on `topics`, to which network subscriptions are allowed.
-The event framework is actively managed by Index-Coordinator, and for every topic created or delete and for every node subscribed or unsubscribed, Index-Coordinator will manage them as part of its StateContext.
+The event framework is actively managed by Index-Coordinator, and for every topic created or delete and for every node subscribed or un-subscribed, Index-Coordinator will manage them as part of its StateContext.

 #### Topic